 - 4 week(s)

-Cambodia is a nation of friendly, energetic, and hopeful people who struggle daily with the scars of genocide and the challenges of poverty.
+Cambodia is a nation of friendly, energetic, and hopeful people who struggle daily with the scars of genocide and the challenges of rebuilding.
 They have fascinating stories to tell that we capture with video, still photography, and sound recordings, combine with our own impressions, and refine into a multi-faceted collage portraying the faces, sounds, colors, sensations, aspirations, and challenges of contemporary life.

 Gathering and re-telling these stories accurately and sensitively requires that we engage directly and in depth with Cambodians, and that we go below surface impressions and simple explanations to understand the complexity and inter-relatedness of the challenges they face.
 We join them as active participants, not passive observers, as they work, play, dance, and sing.
 Creating an informative, accurate, and moving final piece also requires that we learn about the story-telling process, and explore a variety of effective approaches.

-We meet and work directly with students and instructors at a school that trains young people to be circus performers, as well as providing them with daily living skills and support.
-We visit another school that trains students in the intricate skills of traditional Khmer performance arts.
+We meet and work directly with students and instructors at a school that trains young people to be circus performers, as well as providing them with daily living skills and support, at schools focused on teaching the intricate skills of traditional Khmer performance arts, and USAID operated schools.
 We meet with peace activists, rural villagers, Buddhist monks, NGO workers, and local leaders, among others.